gmx-io/gmx-synthetics/README.md

 Markets have a reserve factor that allows open interest to be capped to a percentage of the pool size, this reduces the impact of profits of short positions and reduces the risk that long positions cannot be fully paid out.

+# Market Token Price

+The price of a market token depends on the worth of the assets in the pool, and the net pending PnL of traders' open positions.

+It is possible for pending PnL to be capped, the caps used to calculate the market token price can differ depending on the activity:

+- Keys.MAX_PNL_FACTOR_FOR_DEPOSITS: this is the PnL factor cap when calculating the market token price for deposits

+- Keys.MAX_PNL_FACTOR_FOR_WITHDRAWALS: this is the PnL factor cap when calculating the market token price for withdrawals

+- Keys.MAX_PNL_FACTOR_FOR_TRADERS: this is the PnL factor cap when calculating the market token price for closing a position

 # Parameters

 - minCollateralFactor: This determines the minimum allowed ratio of (position collateral) / (position size)